gantree-io/gantree-lib-nodejs/README.md

 ## Software Requirements

+If you would like to avoid having to install dependencies, use the [Docker image](https://github.com/flex-dapps/gantree-cli-docker).

-In order to use gantree-cli, the following dependencies are required:
+Otherwise, in order to use gantree-cli, the following dependencies are required:

 | REQUIREMENT                    | VERSION   | NOTES                                          |
 | ------------------------------ | --------- | ---------------------------------------------- |